 I have a love hate relationship with Facebook.
 On one hand, Facebook allows me to keep in touch with and keep track of what my friends are up to.

-But on the other hand, I’ve had many a Facebook session where I’ve left with a healthy dose of jealousy and feelings of inadequacy.
+But on the other hand, I often leave Facebook with a healthy dose of jealousy and feelings of inadequacy.

-- Wow!
-My friend R is really living it up by travelling the world!
+- Another friend is living it up by taking time off and travelling the world.
+(Me: Why am I working so hard?)

-- Geez!
-I’m the worst parent ever.
-Look at all the cool stuff my buddy J is doing with his children while I’m working on my businesses!
+- My buddy J is doing all this cool stuff with his children while I’m working on my businesses.
+(Me: I’m a bad father)

-As a result, I sometimes wonder what I’m missing out on and whether I should be doing something else?
+As a result, I often wonder what I’m missing out on and where I should be spending my time.

 Do I have the proper balance between work, play and other activities in my life?